Top 10 Common Boiler Problems and Their Solutions

 - For gas boilers, never attempt to disassemble or repair internal components yourself.
 Gas boilers should only be serviced by Gas Safe-registered engineers to ensure safety and compliance with regulations.

-If your boiler won’t turn on, conducting these initial checks can help determine whether the issue is related to power supply, pressure, or external factors.
+If your boiler doesn’t turn on, conducting these initial checks can help determine whether the issue is related to power supply, pressure, or external factors.
 For more complex problems, or if you’re dealing with a gas boiler, it’s best to seek professional assistance to prevent further complications and ensure safe operation.

-10. Boiler Breakdown
+10. Boiler Breakdown – Boiler completely stops working

 When common boiler issues remain unresolved, they can escalate into a complete boiler breakdown.
 A boiler breakdown can be not only inconvenient but also costly to repair.
 Understanding the importance of timely intervention and even considering an upgrade to a more efficient boiler is crucial.
 Here’s what you need to know: